Council backs Cambodian-Thai peace

-City of Greater Dandenong Council will write to Foreign Affairs Minister Penny Wong expressing the hope of a lasting peace over the recent Thai-Cambodian border conflict.
+Greater Dandenong Council will write to Prime Minister Anthony Albanese and Foreign Affairs Minister Penny Wong in the hope of a lasting peace betweem Cambodia and Thailand.

-The notice of motion authored by councillor Melinda Yim was passed unanimously at a council meeting on Monday 11 August.
+The notice of motion authored by councillor Melinda Yim was passed unanimously at a council meeting on Monday 11 August, after a recent ceasefire in a border conflict between the two nations.

 While the motion doesn’t solve the international conflict or resolve the direct impacts to family and friends in Greater Dandenong with ties to the region, the council recognises the emotional and cultural impacts of the conflict on the Thai and Cambodian populations in Greater Dandenong.